did-app/www/_articles/building-the-best-one-click-sign-in.md

 ## Why do we need one click sign in?

 Users have ‘account creation fatigue’.
-The average person already has 150+ accounts and the pace of growth shows no sign of slowing.
-There are so many websites that want you to create an account and that's why we need one click sign in.
+The average person already has 150+ accounts and the problem is still getting worse.
+There are so many websites that want you to create an account and it's hard to keep track of them all.

 Users want to engage without filling in endless forms, choosing yet another password or confirming their email address.
 Users want convenience.
 Or, to put it another way, users are lazy; I know I am.